 Moka pots have three components: an upper chamber where the brewed coffee collects, a funnel that holds the grounds, and a bottom water chamber.
 The funnel nests inside the bottom chamber, and the top compartment features an internal vertical spout where the brewed coffee flows into the container.

 When placed over a heat source (usually an open flame), the water chamber heats up, converting the water into steam.
 As pressure builds, a vacuum is formed, and the steam creates moisture that saturates the coffee grounds in the filter.
 The steam brewing process creates the liquid coffee, which lifts through the spout and enters the upper chamber’s container.
+If you don’t need such a complex device, you might want to look at coffee makers for an RV or camping trip instead.

 Because it’s a pressure-based brewing process, using quality coffee is essential to ensure you’re getting the best flavor.
 A medium to medium-fine coffee grind is ideal to ensure that all grinds are properly saturated by the moisture the steam creates.
 More importantly, you’ll want medium to dark roast beans or pre-packaged ground coffee as these tend to offer the best flavor.